BR-Sharmila/StudyPilot/README.md

 The core StudyPilot features are implemented and functional.

-The project will continue to improve with additional features, better UI, security improvements, and enhanced functionality.
+The project is being improved with additional features, better UI, security improvements, and enhanced functionality.

 ---